Life insurance is a smart move when you have people in your life who depend on you financially.Read more

 “It’s something quick and easy, so I’m not hung up on how much time it takes,” she says.

-As for where to store your ethical will, it can be with anyone you trust, such as a family friend or the executor of your legal will.
+As for where to store your ethical will, it can be with anyone you trust, such as a family member, a good friend, or the executor of your legal will.
 You can even house your documents in a safe deposit box at the bank and leave the key with someone or the password if it’s an electronic item.
+(Eligible Haven Term policyholders can enjoy no-cost secure online document storage from LifeSite via the Haven Plus bonus rider.)

 Pass on your skills

 Teaching skills can be a great way to pass on a legacy.
 Perhaps you’re one of the last people to carve in a certain type of artistic style or you’re known for your well-crafted novels.
-It can even be as simple as showing your children how to prepare a meal.
+It can even be as simple as showing your children and grandchildren (if you have them) how to prepare a meal.

 Green interviewed a woman for her book — a middle-aged woman dying of brain cancer — who wanted one of her legacies to be to teach her young adult sons to prepare a multi-course Thanksgiving dinner.